 One of the most reliable ways to determine if meatloaf is finished cooking or not is to use an instant-read thermometer.
 These are handy types of thermometers that allow you to tell if you’re done cooking things or not.

-Simply grab the thermometer and then place it in the middle of the meatloaf.
+Simply grab one and place it in the middle of the meatloaf.
 There will be a portion of the thermometer that is designed to stick inside of food dishes to determine the temperature.

 Your meatloaf can be considered done cooking if it has reached an internal temperature of 160 degrees Fahrenheit.
 It’s also okay for the temperature to be a little bit higher than 160 degrees Fahrenheit, but you don’t want to let it go too much higher.

-When the number is still too low, it simply means that you need to cook the meatloaf longer.
+When the number is still too low, it simply means that you need to cook it longer.
 Try cooking it for a little while longer and then use the instant-read thermometer to check the internal temperature once more.

 Can You Tell If it’s Done Without a Thermometer?

-What if you don’t have an instant-read thermometer right now?
-If you have a meatloaf in the oven right now, then you might need an option that doesn’t involve using a thermometer.
+What if you don’t have an instant-read thermometer at the ready?
+If you have a meatloaf in the oven right now, you might need an option that doesn’t involve using a thermometer.

 Thankfully, there are a few things that you can do.
-Keep reading to learn how to get a better idea of when your meatloaf is finished cooking when you don’t have a thermometer.
+Keep reading for other ways to know when your meatloaf is finished cooking.

 Use a Fork to Check